Libensemble/libensemble/docs/papers/joss/paper.md

 - Portability - running on different machines with different schedulers, hardware, and MPI runners with minimal modification to user scripts.

-- Scalability - working efficiently with large simulations and many concurrent simulations.
+- Scalability - working efficiently with large and/or many concurrent simulations.

 - Interoperability - the modularity of the package and the ability to interoperate with other packages.